VitthalGund/Dashboard/README.md

 # 🚀 Project Dashboard

 ## Overview
 Project Dashboard is a sophisticated web application meticulously crafted for discerning project managers and team leads.
 It serves as a powerful tool to gain comprehensive insights into project statuses, task assignments, and team performance, enabling seamless project management and collaboration.
+(Note: This is just frontend UI with dummy fakeAPI)

 ## Key Features
 1. **Detailed Assignment Overview**: 📊 Dive deep into project assignments with comprehensive task breakdowns, deadlines, and completion statuses.